Fluxitude/guidant/.roo/rules/architecture.md

     - **Purpose**: Centralized interface for all LLM interactions using Vercel AI SDK.
     - **Responsibilities** (See also: [`ai_services.md`](mdc:.roo/rules/ai_services.md)):
       - Exports `generateTextService`, `generateObjectService`.
-      - Handles provider/model selection based on `role` and `.taskmasterconfig`.
+      - Handles provider/model selection based on `role` and `.guidantconfig`.
       - Resolves API keys (from `.env` or `session.env`).
       - Implements fallback and retry logic.
       - Orchestrates calls to provider-specific implementations (`src/ai-providers/`).